Using a Deep Learning Model to Simulate Human Stock Trader's Methods of Chart Analysis: Proposed Approach

 A well-chosen back-testing period is important to avoid over-fitting.
-In general, a simple buy\&hold strategy is advantageous during a bullish market when prices are rising.
+In general, a simple buy\&hold strategy is advantageous during a bullish market (when stocks prices tend to keep increasing).
 On the other hand, in a sideways market where prices are moving within a range, it is advantageous to trade when the price touches either end of the range.
-Strategies optimized specifically for either upside (bullish) or sideways markets may not work as effectively in different market conditions.
+Strategies optimized specifically for either upside or sideways markets may not work as effectively in different market conditions.
 Hence training and testing periods were carefully chosen to avoid this.
 The training period was chosen to be 2006-2015, and the validation period to be 2016-2019, both of which include strong bear and bull markets and markets that go sideways.
 The model was tested from 2020 to 2022.
 For US dataset, tickers that have close prices above \$2000 and below \$2 were excluded in training, as stock prices range widely from penny stocks to above \$50,0000.
 Korea stock dataset consists of 2673488 training samples, 1611189 validation samples, and 1477200 test samples while US stock dataset consists of 3807869 training samples, 2409155 validation samples, and 2369288 test samples.

 Dataset statistics for Korea and US stocks are shown in table \ref{table:kor_dataset} and \ref{table:us_dataset}.
 Each item in the table shows a percentage of 10\% or 20\% rise, fall, and the stocks that went sideways in this range during the given period rounded to second decimal separated by '/'.
 For example, the training dataset of US with labeling period 3 shows 0.07/0.07/0.86, which means that during the period of 3 days, roughly 7\% of stocks reached a 10\% price rise, 7\% of stocks reached 10\% price fall, and 86\% stayed in the price range of -10\%~10\% fall during 2006-2015.
 The 'uncertain' columns shows the percentage of the samples classified as 10\% rise although we don't know because the price fluctuated twice the given label percentage.
-Because the uncertain percentage is at most 13\%, it would be reasonable to label them as 10\% rise.
 However, to adopt a more conservative stance during backtesting, these instances are treated as losses.
 It can be seen that the longer the labeling period, the 10\% rise or fall ratio gets higher and the sideways ratio gets lower.
 This can be interpreted as stocks that move sideways determining direction over time.